OpenFreeEnergy/openfe/docs/guide/introduction.rst

     The main stages of a free energy calculation in OpenFE, and the intermediates between them.

-The output of the **simulation setup** stage is an :class:`.AlchemicalNetwork`.
+The output of the :ref:`simulation setup <userguide_setup>` stage is an :class:`.AlchemicalNetwork`.
 This contains all the information about what is being simulated (e.g., what ligands, host proteins, solvation details etc) and the information about how to perform the simulation (the Protocol).

-The output of the **execution** stage is the basic results from each edge.
+The output of the :ref:`execution <userguide_execution>` stage is the basic results from each edge.
 This can depend of the specific analysis intended, but will either involve a :class:`.ProtocolResult` representing the calculated :math:`\Delta G` for each edge or the :class:`.ProtocolDAGResult` linked to the data needed to calculate that :math:`\Delta G`.

-The **gather results** stage aggregates the individual results for further analysis.
+The :ref:`gather results <userguide_results>` stage aggregates the individual results for further analysis.
 For example, the CLI's ``gather`` command will create a table of the :math:`\Delta G` for each leg.

 ..
 TODO: Should the CLI workflow be moved to under "CLI Interface"?